Orchestrate the integration of the collected answers into your ecosystem thanks to Webhooks!

 You can now adapt your Webhook to your needs.

-Customize the name of your Webhook, add a description (we recommend that you be as precise as possible).
+Customise the name of your Webhook, add a description (we recommend that you be as precise as possible).

 The URL field is the URL you want to notify.
 Don't hesitate to transfer this page to your technical team.